apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 Tags: secure, hidden, login, single click, lock, the net, sandra bullock Requires at least: 3.4
 Tested up to: 3.4.2
-Stable tag: 0.2
+Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hide the normal login and use a lock icon in the upper right or a "The Net" style pi symbol in the bottom right.
+Hide the normal login and activate with a key combination, (upper right) lock icon or (bottom right) "The Net" (Sandra Bullock) style pi symbol.

 == Description ==

 Secure Hidden Login allows you to have hidden a login bar (same size as the default Wordpress admin bar) on your site.

-* Active with a Lock in the upper right
+* Active it with a Lock in the upper right
-* Activate with a 'pi' symbol like "The Net" (with Sandra Bullock) in the bottom right
+* Activate it with a 'pi' symbol like "The Net" (with Sandra Bullock) in the bottom right
-* (In addition to either of the other options) Activate with Ctrl/Alt+L (the 'L' can be changed in Settings)
+* Completely Hidden and only activated with Ctrl/Alt+L (the 'L' can be changed in Settings)

+Why you should use this plugin:

-* Good for Security
+* Great for Security
-* Makes Wordpress easier and quicker to use
+* Makes Wordpress easier and quicker (no need to go to a different page to login)
 * Option to block direct wp-login.php and wp-admin login (uses .htaccess file)